[MSA-talk] EGU session: Long-term rheology of deforming and reacting rocks

 lucataj at gmail.com

-Our session couples multidisciplinary data and insights from petrology/structural geology/rock mechanics experiments/numerical models at all scales to improve our knowledge in long-term rheology and chemo-thermo-mechanical behavior of the lithosphere.
+We would like to draw your attention to our session that couples multidisciplinary data and insights from petrology/structural geology/rock mechanics experiments/numerical models at all scales to improve our knowledge in long-term rheology and chemo-thermo-mechanical behavior of the lithosphere.

 Invited speakers: Rainer Abart, Marcin Dabrowski, Sarah Incel, John Wheeler